Stetchy0/ProjectPentalogy/Supplementary Items/Text/Living Works/Pentalogy/Part I - Experience.md

 "His room is behind the smokers.
 Give him a mask."

 The servant did so, and led Felix to a bedroom, that was inside the lab.
 He shut the door behind them.
 "They put me here to keep an eye on you.
 Do not be fooled.
 And try to avoid inhaling the smoke from those furnaces.
 They are toxic to humans.
-The furnaces are not operating at the moment.
-Here is a respiratory protection unit."
+The furnaces are not operating at the moment, however, here is a respiratory protection unit.
+Be sure to utilize this device when you leave this room, as to protect yourself from the fumes that may escape the smoke chamber."

 He handed him a gas mask, and showed him how to operate it, before he spoke once more, "If you need anything, just find me.
-I am General Zephyr."
+I am named General Zephyr."

 "Can you bring some food?"

-"There is a meal waiting beside your bed already.
+There is a meal waiting beside your bed already.
 I must leave now, I have other matters to attend to.
 Do not speak of my advice.
 I am merely.. an item to them."

 Zephyr left the room, and shut the door behind him.
 Felix sighed and sat on the bed.
 There was a bowl of some sort of beef stew with rice, and a few rolls beside it.
 It was still hot.
 He picked it up and ate some.
 He chuckled to all of his friend's inquiries, "Pheren, this is *beef stew*."